BinstonWinston/SMO-Prop-Hunt/README.md

 * Rotate thru Props (hold R + press left stick)
 * Freeze in mid-air (hold L + press left stick), useful for getting the exact positioning for a prop to blend in

+### Rules
+* Standard Hide&Seek Rules
+* No hiding or running away in Captures as they do not sync on the prop hunt build (using a capture to get to a place with your prop is okay)
+* Be reasonable, don't pick a small prop and just hide in a tiny crevice, try to blend in with normal stage design.
+If people aren't finding you after too long, try moving around, switching props, or giving more detailed hints, have fun with it!
+* Mid-air freezing is only allowed to line up props to make them look realistic, no using it to hide at a hard-to-reach spot high in the air or to gain infinite height
+* Choose one of
+    * Random props at the start of the round, no switching props, you get what you get
+    * Hiders can choose their prop and cycle thru while escaping (e.g. run around a corner and turn into a different nearby object)

 ### :warning: Known Issues
 * Sometimes props take a sec to appear locally, try moving around or switching between hider and seeker